 NAPhD consists of three distinct information systems, which are developed and operated by EKT: a) Digital Repository, b) PhD Management System and c) Helpdesk.

 User-centric, functionalities have been added, which improve interactivity and contribute to more efficient content search and navigation.
-On the Digital Repository’s home page (www.didaktorika.gr), statistics are displayed regarding the infrastructure’s use (PhD theses, registered users, views, online reading, downloads).
+On the Digital Repository home page (www.didaktorika.gr), statistics are displayed regarding the infrastructure’s use (PhD theses, registered users, views, online reading, downloads).
 Statistics are also available for each Ph.D. thesis separately in its metadata tab.
-Thus, each doctorate can, now, obtain information about the timeless view and the scientific impact of his research work.
+Thus, each doctorate holder can, now, obtain information about the timeless view and the scientific impact of his/her research work.

 At the same time, by referring to the metadata tab of each dissertation, users can locate titles of relevant dissertations (based on user visits).
-At the level of semantic enrichments, the format of PhD theses’ metadata was upgraded and now, it is based on the international bibliographic standards, while the level of scientific field’s documentation was specialized with the introduction of a third level thematic categorization.
+At the level of semantic enrichments, the format of PhD theses metadata was upgraded and now it is based on the international bibliographic standards, while the level of scientific field’s documentation was specialised with the introduction of a third level thematic categorisation.

 The classification of scientific fields applied in NAPhD is a bilingual, hierarchical vocabulary and consists of three levels: a) main scientific field (1st level), b) specific scientific field (2nd level) and c) specialisation of scientific field (3rd level).
 Classification based on the scientific fields of NA.PhD is a criterion for certain procedures of the Hellenic Supreme Council for Civil Personnel Selection (ASEP), according to the provisions of Law 4765 GG A' 6/15.1.2021.

-EKT, as the National Authority of the Hellenic Statistical System, utilizes NA.PhD’s data for the annual basis of the national statistics for the holders of doctoral degree of the Greek universities.
+EKT, as the National Authority of the Hellenic Statistical System, utilises NA.PhD data for the annual basis of the national statistics for the holders of doctoral degree of the Greek universities.

-National Documentation Centre (EKT) (www.ekt.gr) is a public organisation supervised by the Ministry of Digital Governance.
-EKT, has as an intuitional mission, among others, the accumulation, documentation, preservation and dissemination of scientific content and culture.
+The National Documentation Centre (EKT) (www.ekt.gr) is a public organisation supervised by the Ministry of Digital Governance.
+EKT, has as an intuitional mission, among others, the collection, documentation, preservation and dissemination of scientific content and culture.
 With open access to single content search and digital services available to the scientific and research community, EKT promotes the digital transformation of new knowledge.
-In collaboration with reputable bodies, EKT highlights, enriches, connects and offers to society scientific and cultural material and data, for creative reuse and new use.
-Developing technological infrastructure, software and services, EKT supports digitalization of research and knowledge bodies, libraries, archives, museums.
-By establishing good practices, uniform documentation and interoperability standards, compatible with international standards, maximizes the visibility and ensures the quality and long-term availability of digital content.
+In collaboration with reputable bodies, EKT highlights, enriches, connects and offers society scientific and cultural material and data, for creative reuse and new use.
+Developing technological infrastructure, software and services, EKT supports digitalisation of research and knowledge bodies, libraries, archives, museums.
+By establishing good practices, uniform documentation and interoperability standards, compatible with international standards, it maximises the visibility and ensures the quality and long-term availability of digital content.